Get your BAS Library Membership Today

 Whether you want to prepare a sermon or deepen your understanding of scripture or history, the BAS library is the most comprehensive, powerful and easy-to-use online resource for Biblical archaeology available today.
 The Biblical Archaeology Society is a widely acclaimed, nonprofit organization known for helping to unlock the mysteries of the Dead Sea Scrolls.

-For just $29.95 per year, the BAS Library provides ready access to our extensive repository, covering over 37 years of leading scholarship.
+For just $29.95 per year, the BAS Library provides ready access to our extensive repository, covering 40 years of leading scholarship.
 Thanks to the powerful Boolean search function, BAS Library quickly and easily locates articles and images by topic, word or phrase, subject, author and issue from all BAS publications.
 These include Biblical Archaeology Review (1975–present), Bible Review (1985–2005), Archaeology Odyssey (1998–2006).

 The BAS Library features: